georgekenison/starter-academic/content/authors/admin/_index.md

 I am a research fellow in Computer Science and Informatics at Liverpool John Moores University.
 Before moving to Liverpool, I was a research associate, at the Technische Universität Wien, working in Formal Verification and Program Analysis.
 I was previously a research associate in Infinite-State Systems and Dynamical Systems at the University of Oxford.

-My research interests span asymptotic properties of groups, symbolic dynamics, linear dynamical systems, verification, and decision problems.
+My research interests span asymptotic properties of groups, symbolic dynamics, linear dynamical systems, formal verification, and decision problems.
 Much of my recent work considers the Skolem and Positivity Problems, two long-standing open decision problems, for recurrence sequences.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}CV.{{< /staticref >}}

-{{< icon name="envelope" pack="fas" >}} george.kenison@tuwien.ac.at
+{{< icon name="envelope" pack="fas" >}} g.j.kenison@ljmu.ac.uk